DinoHub-SubT/dsta_deploy/README.md

   - The SubT deployer autocomplete tab commands do not autocomplete on [`terminator`](https://github.com/gnome-terminator/terminator)
   - If you wish to use the tab autocomplete function, then you can use standard `bash` or `zsh` terminal for best experience.
   - You can still use the deployer commands in `terminator`, you just wont be able to autocomplete.

+**10. Host Network Setup**

+  Please make sure your host network is not configured with the same network configuration as `10.3.0.0/16`

 ## Operations Resources